10 Eerie Places to Visit Around the World

 The northeastern corner of KwaZulu-Natal has seen clashes between numerous armies.
 Listening to expertly recounted tales of how a hundred British soldiers held off some 4,000 Zulus at Rorke’s Drift during the Zulu war, or learning how Ghandi, Paul Kruger and Winston Churchill were all involved in a desperate struggle for the desolate summit of Spioenkop during the Boar War will leave you engaged, informed and with your spine tingling slightly.

-Find out more about tailor-made trips to South Africa.
+Find out more about tailor-made tours to South Africa.

 Karni Mata temple, Bikaner, India.
 Image: Shakti/Wikipedia